-- (b) Any Lender may by notice to the Agent appoint a person to receive on its behalf all notices, communications, information and documents to be made or despatched to that Lender or (as the case may be) under the Finance Documents.
-Such notice shall contain the address and (where communication by electronic mail or other electronic means is permitted under clause 35.5 (Electronic communication)) electronic mail address and/or any other information required to enable the sending and receipt of information by that means (and, in each case, the department or officer, if any, for whose attention communication is to be made) and be treated as a notification of a substitute address, electronic mail address, department and officer by that Lender for the purposes of clause 35.2 (Addresses) and clause 35.5 (Electronic communication) and the Agent shall be entitled to treat such person as the person entitled to receive all such notices, communications, information and documents as though that person were that Lender. - (c) Each Lender shall supply the Agent with any information that the Agent may reasonably specify as being necessary or desirable to enable the Agent or the Security Agent to perform its functions as Agent or Security Agent. - (d) Each Lender shall deal with the Security Agent exclusively through the Agent and shall not deal directly with the Security Agent.
+- (b) Any Lender or a Hedging Provider may by notice to the Agent appoint a person to receive on its behalf all notices, communications, information and documents to be made or despatched to that Lender or that Hedging Provider or (as the case may be) under the Finance Documents.
+Such notice shall contain the address and (where communication by electronic mail or other electronic means is permitted under clause 37.5 (Electronic communication)) electronic mail address and/or any other information required to enable the sending and receipt of information by that means (and, in each case, the department or officer, if any, for whose attention communication is to be made) and be treated as a notification of a substitute address, electronic mail address, department and officer by that Lender or (as the case may be) Hedging Provider for the purposes of clause 37.2 (Addresses) and clause 37.5 (Electronic communication) and the Agent shall be entitled to treat such person as the person entitled to receive all such notices, communications, information and documents as though that person were that Lender or (as the case may be) Hedging Provider. - (c) Each Lender shall supply the Agent with any information that the Agent may reasonably specify as being necessary or desirable to enable the Agent or the Security Agent to perform its functions as Agent or Security Agent. - (d) Each Lender shall deal with the Security Agent exclusively through the Agent and shall not deal directly with the Security Agent. - (e) The Agent shall not be under any obligation to act as agent or otherwise on behalf of any Hedging Provider except as expressly provided in, and for the purposes of this Agreement.

-30.16 Credit appraisal by the Lenders
+32.16 Credit appraisal by the Lenders